harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **The Ghazi Attack** - Based on Indias 1971 navy submarine operation
 * **The Lunch Box** - lunch box delivered to wrong address
 * **Tumahari Sulu** - A house wife becomes an RJ
+* **Mimi** - A US couple hires a young woman aspiring to become star to be their childs sarogate mother

 ## English
 * **East Side Sushi** – Struggle, passion, hardwork, discrimination.
 This movie touches on so many concepts.
 A Mexican trying to become a Sushi Chef.
 Any art or work, first like what you do.
 Its not just enough to like what you are doing, you need to constantly work on yourself to improve your skill.